IBMIXN/FISELounge/README.md

 Otherwise: Server

-- Follow the above instructions for *Server Installation* and expose port 3000
+- Follow the above instructions for _Server Installation_ and expose port 3000

+## Deploying the App

+Easiest way: Vercel

+- Connect repo to Vercel
+- Add all env variables that are in `/app/.env.local.example`

+Otherwise: App

+- Follow the above instructions for _App Installation_ and expose port of choice

 # Server API Routes